geoserver/geoserver.github.io/_posts/2023-02-20-ogc-filter-injection.md

 If you wish to volunteer to backport these fixes to other GeoServer series and make a release co-ordinate on the [developers list](https:/devel/).
 If you are not in a position to collaborate reach out to a [commercial support provider](https:/support) to act on your behalf.

 Thanks to [Steve Ikeoka](https://github.com/sikeoka) for responsibly reporting and fixing these issues.
 Thanks to Jody Garnett (GeoCat) for the stable and maintenance releases.
-Thanks to Andrea Aime (GeoSolutions) for back porting this fix to versions of GeoTools and Geoserver that are otherwise no longer receiving releases.
+Thanks to Andrea Aime (GeoSolutions) for back porting this fix to versions of GeoTools and GeoServer that are otherwise no longer receiving releases.